chand1012/chand1012/README.md

 <article class="post">
 <h1>Make PowerPC Great Again.</h1>
 <div class="entry">
-<p>Back when Apple didnï¿½t try and screw over anyone with a broken iMac, back before Intel was the standard for Apple hardware, and back before Apple lost its only source of new innovation, that being Steve Jobs, there was the PowerMac, a line of computers running RISC architecture known as PowerPC, co-developed in a partnership between IBM, Apple, and Motorola.
+<p>Back when Apple didn’t try and screw over anyone with a broken iMac, back before Intel was the standard for Apple hardware, and back before Apple lost its only source of new innovation, that being Steve Jobs, there was the PowerMac, a line of computers running RISC architecture known as PowerPC, co-developed in a partnership between IBM, Apple, and Motorola.
 As the Power architecture is now fairly uncommon, as x86 and ARM dominate the processor market, it is now mainly used in server applications.
-The only ï¿½modernï¿½ OS you can run on them now is Linux, and I use that term lightly as not a lot of applications support the architecture.</p>
+The only “modern” OS you can run on them now is Linux, and I use that term lightly as not a lot of applications support the architecture.</p>
 </div>
 <a class="read-more" href="https://chand1012.dev/MakePowerPCGreatAgain/">Read More</a>
 </article>
 <article class="post">
 <h1>How to Stream Any Game, on Any Console, to Anywhere.</h1>
 <div class="entry">
 <p>Ever wanted to bring your library of home console games (PC, PS4, or Xbox One) on the go?
 Ever wanted to play a round or two of Call Of Duty while sitting in the school library studying for a class you never payed attention to?
-Well, with some basic knowledge of router settings, a half decent laptop or smartphone, and an internet connection thatï¿½s not dial-up, you can!</p>
+Well, with some basic knowledge of router settings, a half decent laptop or smartphone, and an internet connection that’s not dial-up, you can!</p>
 </div>
 <a class="read-more" href="https://chand1012.dev/GameStreaming/">Read More</a>
 </article>
 </div>
 </div>

 Hope you find my projects useful!